 And you went out on your own.

-“The Bonnie Lass of Fyvie” (Traditional).
-Performed by Ewan MacColl and Peggy Seeger, from the recording entitled Popular Scottish Songs (Folkways 08757), provided courtesy of Smithsonian Folkways Recordings.
+“The Bonnie Lass of Fyvie” (Traditional) is performed by Ewan MacColl and Peggy Seeger, from the recording entitled Popular Scottish Songs (Folkways 08757), provided courtesy of Smithsonian Folkways Recordings.
 Copyright (c) 1960.
 Used by Permission.

 A favorite among country singers of Northeast Scotland, “The Bonnie Lass of Fyvie” is an ancient folk song with roots that go back hundreds of years.
 It originated in Scotland as a story about a soldier passing through town, seducing a girl, and getting her pregnant.
 The soldier is ordered to leave and marches away.
 In some versions the girl follows him, though only for a little while, but in most versions she ends up abandoned, or she actually says no to the soldier.
 Either way, broken hearts are the result.